senzing-garage/knowledge-base/HOWTO/install-senzing-packages-via-yum.md

 ```

 NOTE: This will install the latest version of a particular `MAJOR`.`MINOR`.`PATCH` version.
-Apt will use the latest build version
+Yum will use the latest build version
 Ex.
 If there are two senzingapi-runtime versions available: